Chapati: Cooking

-Chapatis are made using a soft dough comprising wheat flour, salt and water.
-It is more finely ground than most western-style whole wheat flours.
+Chapatis are made using a soft dough comprising wheat flour and water.
+It is more finely ground than most Western-style whole wheat flours.

-Chapati dough is typically prepared with flour, salt and water, kneaded with the knuckles of the hand made into a fist and left to rest for at least 10 or 15 minutes to an hour for the gluten in the dough to relax.
+Chapati dough is typically prepared with flour, water, and optionally salt, kneaded with a fist, and left to rest for at least 10 or 15 minutes to an hour for the gluten in the dough to relax.
 After proofing, the dough becomes softer and more pliable.
 Small portions of the dough are pinched off and formed into round balls that are pressed between the two palms to form discs which are then dipped into flour and rolled out on a circular rolling board (a chakla), using a rolling pin known as a velan or belan, into a flat disc.
 There are also automatic roti makers which automate the whole process.

 The rolled-out dough is then thrown on the preheated dry tava and cooked on both sides.
-In some regions of the Indian subcontinent chapatis are only partially cooked on the skillet, and then cooked directly over a flame, which makes them puff up.
+In some regions of the Indian subcontinent, chapatis are only partially cooked on the skillet, and then cooked directly over a flame, which makes them puff up.
 The hot steam cooks the chapati rapidly from the inside.
 In some parts of northern India and eastern Pakistan, this is called a phulka.
 In southern parts of India, it is called a pulka.
 It is also possible to puff up the roti directly on the tava.
 Once cooked, chapatis are often topped with butter or ghee.
-In western regions of Maharashtra, some oil is added inside rolled out dough and then put on tava, this is distinct from paratha.
+In western regions of Maharashtra, some oil is added inside the rolled-out dough and then put on the tava; this is distinct from paratha.

 Chapati diameter and thickness vary from region to region.
 Chapatis made in domestic kitchens are usually not larger than 15 cm to 18 cm in diameter since the tava on which they are made comes in sizes that fit comfortably on a domestic stovetop.
 Tavas were traditionally made of unglazed earthenware, but are now typically made from metal.
 The shape of the rolling pin also varies from region to region.
 Some households simply use a kitchen worktop as a sort of pastry board, but round flat-topped "boards" made of wood, stone, or stainless steel are available specifically for rolling out chapatis.

-In most parts of the Indian subcontinent, there is a distinction made between a chapati and other related flatbreads eaten in the region like roti, paratha, kulcha, puri and naan based on cooking technique, texture and use of different types of flours.
-For example, parathas are either made layered by spreading with ghee, folding and rolling out again into a disc which turns out flakey once cooked or is filled with spinach, dal or cooked radish or potato.
+In most parts of the Indian subcontinent, there is a distinction made between chapati and other related flatbreads eaten in the region like roti, paratha, kulcha, puri and naan based on cooking technique, texture and use of different types of flours.
+For example, parathas are either made layered by spreading them with ghee, folding and rolling out again into a disc which turns out flaky once cooked, or are filled with spinach, dal or cooked radish or potato.
 Parathas are mostly made using all-purpose flour instead of whole wheat flour.

-There are many regional varieties of chapati in India.
+There are many regional varieties of chapati in India: